 We had our 60 year old home updated with a new HVAC system.
 After contacting our HVAC company over high electric bills multiple times, we got a second opinion from another HVAC company.
 We found out that permits were never pulled on our home for installation and nothing is up to code.
 Our system is not large enough for our home and there are numerous code violations for our county and our city.

-If you want another opinion, consider calling a company that sells the same brand as your equipment if possible.
+If you have another opinion, consider calling a company that sells the same brand as your equipment.
 They would be familiar with what you have and be more likely to get support from the factory.

 I’ve never had a problem getting warranty parts on a brand for which I was not a dealer.
-You will just have to ask around until you find that that company you are comfortable with for that second opinion.
+You will have to ask around until you find a company you are comfortable with for that second opinion.

 Tell them you need a thorough examination of the complete system.
-You want their honest opinion of the quality of work including the refrigerant charge, static pressures, size of equipment in relation to the size of your home and anything else that could contribute to your ongoing problems.
+You want their honest opinion of the quality of work, including the refrigerant charge, static pressures, equipment size relative to your home’s size, and anything else that could contribute to your ongoing problems.

-If they say some of those things are not necessary, get another contractor.
-Do as much of this as possible over the phone so you save time and expensive service call fees.
+If they say some of those things are unnecessary, get another contractor.
+Do as much as possible over the phone to save time and expensive service call fees.

 They want you as their customer.
-Find a company with an attitude which says the customer is always right.
+Find a company with an attitude that says the customer is always right.
 And if the customer is wrong, they are still the customer.

 Conclusion

-After all you’ve been through, I’m sure you’ve considered just throwing out the old system and starting over.
+After all, you’ve been through it.
+I’m sure you’ve considered throwing out the old system and starting over.
 Please consider a few things before you take any drastic steps.

 There are 30 questions in this article that will help you know if your new contractor knows his stuff.